Applying to the orchestral career studies program

-Since degree requirements and course offerings can change from year to year, consult the General Course Catalog for your appropriate school year's requirements and suggestions.
-If the Catalog is out of date or if you would like more advice, please contact Stephanie Sant'Ambrogio for guidance.
+Since degree requirements and course offerings can change from year to year, consult the general course catalog for your appropriate school year's requirements and suggestions.
+If you would like more advice, please contact Stephanie Sant'Ambrogio for guidance.

-Four Graduate Teaching Assistantships of $16,500 each will be awarded each year of the two-year program to two violinists, a violist and a cellist.
-The four OCS Graduate Assistants form UNR's resident quartet, the Nightingale String Quartet, which gives public performances on campus, in public schools and throughout Nevada.
-These Assistantships also include reduction of the graduate fees per semester credit and a non-residency fee waiver for out-of-state or foreign students.
+Four graduate teaching assistantships of $16,500 each will be awarded each year of the two-year program to two violinists, one violist and a cellist.
+The four graduate assistants form the University of Nevada, Reno's resident quartet, the Nightingale String Quartet, which gives public performances on campus, in public schools and throughout Nevada.
+These assistantships also include reduction of the graduate fees per semester credit and a non-residency fee waiver for out-of-state or foreign students.

 - 2 Violins

 - 1 Viola

 Individual string players and pre-formed string quartets are encouraged to apply as early as possible for first consideration.

 Additional scholarship assistance

 String scholarship assistance is also available for other qualified orchestra students who do not receive a graduate teaching assistantship.

 History of the orchestral career studies program at University of Nevada, Reno